-In April 2015, I travelled to the amazing Montanema Handmade Village together with Family Goes Out.
-It was an amazing stay in a luxury accommodation surrounded by a pine tree forest at a unique place in Greece.
-This post is an adjusted version of my first article for Family Goes Out.
-Montanema Handmade Village cannot be missed on this blog.
-The resort offers family experiences in the broadest sense of the word in a traditional setting but with 5-star luxuries.
-It represents the hand-picked accommodations that this blog loves to promote.
+In April 2015, I travelled to Montanema Handmade Village.
+It was an amazing stay in luxury accommodation surrounded by a pine tree forest.
+This mountain hotel in Greece offers family experiences in the broadest sense of the word in a traditional setting but with 5-star luxuries.
+It represents the green hand-picked accommodations that this blog loves to promote.

 Where is Montanema Handmade Village?

 The village is truly handmade.
 It took almost 10 years to construct the resort.
 The village is built around its natural environment.
 No tree was cut to construct the accommodation.
 Traditional building techniques and materials, together with respect for the natural surroundings were key concepts in the building period.
 The resort is completely eco-friendly and sustainable.
 Wherever you are in the resort, you will see green, impressive mountains and endless views.

 Montanema Handmade Village currently consists of 33 different types of stone houses.
 I stayed at a family house.
 Spacious and comfortable accommodation with bathroom and fireplace.
 Hand-made ecological cosmetics were available.
 The children’s room had playful details and bed linens for kids.
 All rooms were connected with doors to the bathrooms and living area.
 The kitchen was fully equipped, all are in the houses in Montanema Handmade Village, and therefore suitable for self-catering.
 Sleep in Montanema is wonderful.
 The combination of good quality mattresses and the total silence outside left everyone to sleep like a baby.

 Other houses in Montanema Handmade Village that are suitable for families are the maisonettes.
 They have an open-plan and offer single beds on the second level (open stairs therefore not suitable for young children).
-Check out the website of Montenema Handmade Village to find detailed floor plans of all the houses in the resort.
+Check out the website of Montanema Handmade Village to find detailed floor plans of all the houses in the resort.